MGDA Converges under Generalized Smoothness, Provably: Introduction

 where $K$ is the total number of objectives and $f_k(x)$ is the $k$-objective function given model parameters $x$.
-Under the stochastic setting, $f_k(x)=\mathbb{E}_s[f_k(x;s)]$, where $s$ denotes data samples.
-This problem is challenging due to the gradient conflict that some objectives with larger gradients dominate the update direction at the sacrifice of significant performance degeneration on the less-fortune objectives with smaller gradients.
-A variety of MOO-based methods have been proposed to mitigate this conflict and find a more balanced solution among all objectives.
-In particular, the multiple gradient descent algorithm (MGDA) \cite{desideri2012multiple} aims to find a conflict-avoidant (CA) update direction that maximizes the minimal improvement among all objectives and converges to a Pareto stationary point at which there is no common descent direction for all objective functions.
-This idea then inspired numerous follow-up methods including but not limited to CAGrad \cite{liu2021conflict}, PCGrad \cite{yu2020gradient}, GradDrop~\cite{chen2020just}, FAMO \cite{liu2024famo} and FairGrad \cite{ban2024fair} with a convergence guarantee in the deterministic setting with full-gradient computations.
+Under the stochastic setting, $f_k(x)=\mathbb{E}_s[f_k(x;s)]$, where $s$ denotes data sample. {In MOO setting, we are interested in optimizing all the objectives simultaneously.
+However,} this problem is challenging due to the gradient conflict that some objectives with larger gradients dominate the update direction at the sacrifice of significant performance degeneration on the less-fortune objectives with smaller gradients. {Thus, a widely-adopted target is to find the Pareto stationary point $x$ that the performance of all objectives cannot be further improved without compromising some objectives. } A variety of MOO-based methods have been proposed to mitigate this conflict and find a more balanced solution among all objectives.
+In particular, the multiple gradient descent algorithm (MGDA) \citep{desideri2012multiple} aims to find a conflict-avoidant (CA) update direction that maximizes the minimal improvement among all objectives and converges to a Pareto stationary point at which there is no common descent direction for all objective functions.
+This idea then inspired numerous follow-up methods including but not limited to CAGrad \citep{liu2021conflict}, PCGrad \citep{yu2020gradient}, GradDrop~\citep{chen2020just}, FAMO \citep{liu2024famo} and FairGrad \citep{ban2024fair} with a convergence guarantee in the deterministic setting with full-gradient computations.
 The theoretical understanding of the convergence and complexity of stochastic MOO is not well-developed until very recently. \cite{liu2021stochastic} proposed stochastic multi-gradient (SMG) as a stochastic version of MGDA, and established its convergence guarantee. \cite{zhou2022convergence} analyzed the non-convergence issues of MGDA, CAGrad and PCGrad in the stochastic setting, and further proposed a convergent approach named CR-MOGM.
 More recently, \cite{fernando2022mitigating} and \cite{chen2024three} proposed single-loop stochastic MOO methods named MoCo and MoDo, and proved their convergence to an $\epsilon$-accurate Pareto stationary point while guaranteeing an $\epsilon$-level {\bf average CA distance}\footnote{CA distance means the distance between the updating direction and the CA direction.
 Its formal definition can be found in \Cref{sec:CAs}} over all iterations. \cite{xiao2024direction} proposed a double-loop algorithm named SDMGrad that enables to obtain an unbiased stochastic multi-gradient via a double-sampling strategy.
 They established the convergence of SDMGrad with a guaranteed $\epsilon$-level CA distance in every iteration, which we call as {\bf iteration-wise CA distance}.